What is the connection between humanism and Luciferianism?

 But in reality, the capacity for self-determination or free will depends on the level of consciousness.

-Humanism, like Luciferianism, fools man that he can have free will at any time, hiding the fact that this will is free only depending on the level of exit from ignorance.
+Humanism, like Luciferianism, deceives man that he can have free will at any time.

 They will then discover too late that